The Virtual Reality Koinos Method: Analysis of Symmetrical Dyadic Collaboration in Virtual Reality from the perspective of communication models: Related work

-In addition, the model of Roos et al. \citep{roos2024social} proposes a model to represent the social dynamics with mediated communication.
-This model explains that the behavior of users is constrained by three elements: Personal Possibilities, Technical Possibilities and Social Possibilities; and results in a Situated Social Structure.
-The authors explain that the inter-personal interaction is inherently social and collaborative, and that the smoothness of their interaction is used as evidence to update their beliefs about the relationship with others.
-Consequently, disruption issued from technical issues, could lead to social expectation disruption about the partner’s interaction, which arises questions about the common goals and identity as a collective.
-This model puts into perspective social context with technical and personal ones.
+In addition, the model proposed by Roos et al. \citep{roos2024social} aims to represent the social dynamics through mediated communication.
+This model explains that the behavior of users is constrained by three elements: Personal Possibilities, Technical Possibilities, and Social Possibilities, and results in a Situated Social Structure.
+The authors explain that interpersonal interaction is inherently social and collaborative, and that the smoothness of their interaction is used as evidence to update their beliefs about the relationship with others.
+Consequently, disruptions caused by technical issues could lead to social expectations being disrupted about the partner’s interaction, which raises questions about common goals and identity as a collective.
+This model puts the social context into perspective alongside technical and personal ones.

-Finally, for social interactions in VR, the feeling of “being in the VE together”, Schroeder \citep{schroeder2006being}, also named co-presence, can be related to social interactions.
+Finally, for social interactions in VR, the feeling of “being in the VE together” (also known as co-presence) in Schroeder study \citep{schroeder2006being}, can be related to social interactions.
 Indeed, the Cooperative Model of Human Communication of Tomasello \citep{tom2008} can only occur if each individual considers the other as a partner for collaboration.
 Therefore, if a virtual avatar does not provide the feeling that it is really controlled by a human, it could be challenging to experience collaboration or social interaction.
-Therefore, Schroeder presents a model to represent the continuum of connected presence, that could be applied on various devices allowing communication.
-A distinction is made between co-presence and connected presence, by the shared environment that connected presence has.
-This model considers co-presence as the feeling of being with others through mediated communication devices in which users do not share the same environment (i.e., phone call); and use the term of connected presence when the environment is shared (i.e., social VE and computer).
+Therefore, Schroeder presents a model to represent the continuum of connected presence, which can be applied to various devices that allow communication.
+A distinction is made between co-presence and connected presence based on the shared environment that characterizes connected presence.
+This model considers co-presence as the feeling of being with others through mediated communication devices in which users do not share the same environment (i.e., phone call); and uses the term connected presence when the environment is shared (i.e., social VE and computer).
 This distinction is made in the case of asymmetric collaboration.
-Our study concerning social interactions in VR, participants will use symmetrical mediated device.
-Therefore, we will use the term of co-presence for the feeling of being in the VE together, as described by Biocca et al. \citep{biocca2003toward}.
+In our study concerning social interactions in VR, participants will use a symmetrical mediated device.
+Therefore, we will use the term "co-presence" for the feeling of being in the VE together, as described by Biocca et al. \citep{biocca2003toward}.